 The deck storage is generous.
 There is not only an enormous deck locker between the forward cabin and the chain locker, there are also two top opening deck lockers aft, one locker in the cockpit and good storage for fenders and ropes also above the chain locker.

-The interior sole is in one level throughout the boat.
+The interior sole is at one level throughout the boat.
 This gives easy movement both at sea and at anchor or in a marina.

 There is a large walk-in engine room.
 Easy access, easy maintenance and careful sound insulation covered by aluminium linings.
 There is access from a big door on the port side, as well as a lifting stair in front and a removable panel in the aft end of the engine room.
 Furthermore, the floor in the cockpit is bolted and removable.
 In the engine room the technical equipment is found: a powerful common rail main engine, the generator with sound shield, pumps, filters, double heaters, AquaDrive flexible coupling to take up the loads from the engine shaft and further lower vibrations and noise.
 The engine room lighting is 24 v, and there is also a powerful optional 230 v led light.
 The Mastervolt Combi Pro charger/inverter automatically and quickly changes between shore power and inverter, depending on what is available.